Looking for help or need help because of Covid-19?

-There have also been announcements about local business support and videos from key service leaders such as Brent's Education Head.
+There have also been announcements about local business support.

 2. HELP FROM NEIGHBOURS

 There are now thousands of them organised on WhatsApp Groups (see below), Facebook, Next Door to help anyone that wants some help, with anything.

 It's a great idea to join one of their social media groups so you can get to know people really near to you - so when and if you do need help you already know who to ask!

 Many of the support Groups are organised around Ward boundaries, the names of which are below Don't worry about contacting the 'wrong' one - we'll find you someone across the road who will help, whether friendly chat or getting free food or helping with shopping.

 The groups are not Council-linked but they can quickly help you get support from Brent Council services (see above).